 To form your LLC by mail, download the Articles of Organization form ($125 filing fee required), fill out the required fields, and submit a physical copy to the North Carolina Secretary of State.
 You’ll be asked to provide your registered agent’s information starting with number 3 in the middle of the page:

-How Do I Change My Registered Agent In North Carolina?
+How to Change Your Registered Agent in North Carolina

-This can be done online, by mail, or in person:
+This can be done by completing the PDF form and submitting it online, by mail, or in person:

 Business Registration Division